Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Invasion implies convergence

 Let $\sFin$ be a nonnegative quantity (denoting the length of the time interval on which the relaxation scheme will be applied).
 It follows from the previous inequality that

-The approximate decrease of of the localized energy (up to a remaining term controlled by the firewall function) above, and more specifically the integrated form \cref{ds_en_trav_f} are the core of the relaxation scheme we are setting up.
-Indeed, if some control can be obtained over the right-hand side (upper bound on the firewall function, upper bound on the initial localized energy, lower bound on the final localized energy), then it will follow that the dissipation is bounded, or small (at least its integral), an information obviously related to the vicinity of the solution to travelling fronts.
-Our next goal (in the next \namecref{subsubsec:der_fire}) is to gain some control over the firewall function.
+The approximate decrease of of the localized energy (up to a remaining term controlled by the firewall function) above, and more specifically the integrated form \cref{diff_s_en_trav_f} are the core of the relaxation scheme that is set up.
+Indeed, if some control can be obtained over the right-hand side (upper bound on the firewall function, upper bound on the initial localized energy, lower bound on the final localized energy), then it will provide some control on the integral of the dissipation, an information related to the vicinity of the solution to travelling fronts.
+The next goal (in the next \namecref{subsubsec:der_fire}) is to gain some control over the firewall function.